A Bag of PrettyLitter

 In our book, that puts them at the top of the class when it comes to the best breeds for any situation.
 Behavior-wise, Siamese cats are known for:

 • Vocalization – Siamese cats are great talkers, singers, and, occasionally, screamers.
-They enjoy grabbing your attention with a throaty meow, begging for an extra helping of food with a high-pitched whine, and chatting with you whenever you’re in the same room.
+They enjoy grabbing your attention with a throaty meow, begging for an additional helping of food with a high-pitched whine, and chatting with you whenever you’re in the same room.
 Pretty soon you’ll be fluent in modern Siamese.

 • Trainability – You can’t teach an old dog new tricks.
 But you can teach Siamese cats a thing or two.
 From “shake” to “fetch,” Siamese cats can do an assortment of impressive tricks.
 Due to their high intelligence, these clever cats can be easier to train than some dogs.
 Teach your Siamese cat to be your obedient friend or your talented show cat—they’ll succeed at either.